Everything You Need to Know About German Reflexive Verbs

 This one is hard to translate fully into English.
 The sentence “I wash my hands” takes “my hands” as the direct object, but in German, we have to include the self-referencing mir, which shows whose hands are being washed.
 Since “the hands” are already the direct object, mir must take the dative case.

-Separable prefix reflexive verbs behave just as typical separable prefix verbs, only the reflexive pronoun follows the conjugated part of the verb—and then the prefix.
+Separable prefix reflexive verbs behave just as typical separable prefix verbs, except that the reflexive pronoun follows the conjugated part of the verb—and then the prefix.

 Ich lege mich hin.
 (I lie down.)